JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 val immutableNumbers = listOf("one", "two")
 //immutableNumbers.add("five") // Compilation error - Unresolved reference: add
 ```
+{id="mutability-kotlin"}

 Read more about immutability in the [Kotlin coding conventions](coding-conventions.md#immutability).

 ## Covariance

-In Java, you can’t pass a collection with a descendant’s type, for example, `Rectangle`, to a function that takes a
+In Java, you can’t pass a collection with a descendant type to a function that takes a collection of the ancestor type.
+For example, if `Rectangle` extends `Shape`, you can't pass a collection of `Rectangle` elements to a function that takes a collection of `Shape` elements.
-collection of this type’s ancestor, for example, `Shape`.
-To make the code compilable, use the type `? extends Shape`,
-so the function can take collections with any inheritors of `Shape`:
+To make the code compilable, use the type `? extends Shape`, so the function can take collections with any inheritors of `Shape`:

 ```java
 // Java